Mehmet Toner: Early life and education

-He completed postdoctoral work under Martin Yarmush and Ronald G. Tompkins at MGH.
+He completed postdoctoral work under Maish Yarmush and Ronald G. Tompkins at MGH.

 Career

-In 1989 Toner joined the faculty of Massachusetts General Hospital (MGH) and became an Assistant Professor in Biomedical Engineering at Harvard Medical School.
-He became an Associate Professor in 1996, and a Professor in 2002.
-He is jointly appointed as a Professor of Health Sciences and Technology for the Harvard–MIT Program in Health Sciences and Technology.
+In 1990 Toner joined the faculty of Massachusetts General Hospital (MGH) and became an assistant professor in biomedical engineering at Harvard Medical School.
+He became an associate professor in 1996, and a professor in 2002.
+He is jointly appointed as a professor of health sciences and technology for the Harvard–MIT Program in Health Sciences and Technology.

-In 1995 Toner co-founded the Center for Engineering in Medicine (CEM) at MGH. becoming its Associate Director.
-That year, he also founded the Biomedical Engineering Research and Education Program at MGH, becoming its Director.
+In 1995 Toner co-founded the Center for Engineering in Medicine (CEM) at MGH together with Maish Yarmush. becoming its associate director.
+That year, he also founded the Biomedical Engineering Research and Education Program at MGH, becoming its director.
 In 2004, he became founding director of the NIH BioMicroElectroMechanical Systems (BioMEMS) Resource Center at MGH.

 In 1999, Toner helped to found the Annual Review of Biomedical Engineering, serving as associate editor.
 As of 2021, Toner became co-editor of the Annual Review of Biomedical Engineering, sharing the position with Martin L. Yarmush.